 1

-If you are adopting a retired racing Greyhound, getting insurance as soon as possible after adoption is worth considering.
-A vet check at adoption establishes a health baseline.
-The longer you wait, the more likely your Greyhound develops conditions that would be excluded as pre-existing.
+If adopting a retired racer, arrange cover as soon as possible.
+The longer you wait, the more likely new conditions will develop and be classified as pre-existing.

 2